arg0WAK/youtubeAttributeAPI/README.md

-<h1 class="filter">Customizable iFrame Player API from Attr</h1>
+# Customizable iFrame Player API from Attr
-<p class="filter">This project was written with the aim of providing comprehensive management of Youtube iFrame Player API published by Google over data-attr.</p>
+<span>This project was written with the aim of providing comprehensive management of Youtube iFrame Player API published by Google over data-attr.</span>

 ## Installation